-If students choose to cross the Blue Line each morning wearing jewellery other than a wristwatch then the jewellery will be confiscated and a 25 minute lunchtime correction will be issued.
+If students choose to cross the Blue Line each morning wearing jewellery other than a wristwatch and stud earrings then the jewellery will be confiscated and a 20 minute lunchtime correction will be issued.
 Students can collect their jewellery at the end of each day.